abdijalilimam/osTicket-Prereqs/README.md

 </p>
 <br />
 <p>
-Next connect to your RDP I am using mac so i download Microsoft Remote Desktop app from the Apple Play and connect the osTicket VM we created ealier using the the public IPv4 address).
+Next, connect to your RDP I am using a Mac so I downloaded the Microsoft Remote Desktop app from the Apple Play and connected the osTicket VM we created earlier using the public IPv4 address).
 </p>
 <p>
   <img width="869" alt="image" src="https://github.com/abdijalilimam/osticket-prereqs/assets/137457871/898321ad-bf4f-41ee-a063-6f2f568ff8ab">